jdreaver/rust-os/README.md

   - Consider removing `as_u64` for all address types, because it makes mistakes too easy.
   - Guard pages: consider using one of the special OS-available bits on pages for `GUARD_PAGE`, in case that could simplify our guard page detection logic in the page fault handler.
 Using these OS-available bits in general to identify the type of page is probably going to be useful.
     - This will require not simply "unmapping" a page for the guard page, but to add some sort of "unmap with flags", or mapping "to" physical address 0 with flags (this is what we used to do)
-  - Make it trivial to create a userspace page table.
-    - Make kernel page table cloneable: fill entire top half (even if most level 3 page tables are empty), and zero out bottom half.
-That means we only use `KernelPhysAddr`.
-      - Zeroing out bottom half means we likely don't want any sort of "identity map" function with `PhysAddr`
-    - Since bottom half of kernel page table should be empty, after cloning we can fill in userspace segments into bottom half.
-  - Once new page tables are in, re-examine visibility of all types and functions.
-Only expose what is needed out of `memory` (e.g. we probably don't need other modules touching raw page tables)
   - Linux prefers to use physical allocation in the kernel by default (kmalloc) because it is faster than virtual allocation (vmalloc) because vmalloc needs to mess with page tables.
 Vmalloc is only used when you need a huge chunk of memory that might be hard to get physically contiguous.
-  - Linux keeps a 40 byte page struct per physical page of memory.
+  - Linux keeps a 40 (64?) byte page struct per physical page of memory.
 That is way larger than my 1 bit!
 It only takes 40MB of a 4GB system (assuming 4kB pages) which might be an acceptable tradeoff.
   - Intermediate page table flags: we need to make sure that e.g. if a leaf entry is intended to be writable, then parent tables are marked writable too, especially if they already exist.
     - Perhaps we should _always_ have high half page tables have WRITABLE | PRESENT, and lower half has WRITABLE | PRESENT | USER_ACCESSIBLE.
 Nice and easy.
   - Page table concurrency: